atomone-hub/genesis/README.md

 global levels; at the local level through competition of implementations, and at the global level through the diversity of hubs and frameworks.

+We expect the economic recovery measures between $phATOM and $phATOM1 to encourage symbiosis moreso than sabotage.

 ## Terms

+* Alignment: full agreement with the founding documents in speech and action with relation to AtomOne.
 * AtomOne: an opinionated fork of the Cosmos hub Gaia with chainid "cosmoshub4".
 It is a minimal IBC-token-pegging and ICS hosting hub.
 * Constitutional Majority: a consensus threshold set at a higher bar than the